sim-jean/sim-jean.github.io/_pages/teaching.md

 ### [Introductory and Intermediate Microeconomics - Preparatory Classes D2 @ Lycée Turgot](/teaching/turgot/)
 Teaching assistant and examiner in [CPGE ENS D2](https://fr.wikipedia.org/wiki/Classe_pr%C3%A9paratoire_ENS_Cachan_D2).
 You can find examples of "colles" and tutorials for first and second year.

+### Public Economics - Université de Paris
+Introduction to Public Economics for students in 2nd and 3rd year of the Bachelor of Economics, covering consumer and producer theory, introduction to general equilibrium, market failures and policies.